Reports: On Mideast trip, Pompeo makes unannounced Iraq stop

-BAGHDAD (AP) — Iraqi and Saudi TV channels say U.S. Secretary of State Mike Pompeo has arrived in Iraq on an unannounced stop on his Mideast tour.
+BAGHDAD (AP) — U.S. Secretary of State Mike Pompeo arrived in Iraq on Wednesday in an unannounced stop on his Mideast tour meant to promote the White House’s hard-line position on Iran.

-The U.S. diplomat is touring American allies in the region amid confusion over conflicting statements by President Donald Trump and senior U.S. officials about a planned U.S. troop withdrawal from Syria.
+Pompeo’s arrival in Baghdad was reported by the Iraqi news channel Al-Sharqiya and the Saudi state broadcaster Al-Arabiya.
+The State Department did not immediately confirm Pompeo was in Baghdad and had no comment about the reports.

-Trump made an unannounced visit to Iraq on Dec.
-26, when he said the United States could use its bases in Iraq as a platform for continued operations in Syria.
-At the time, he did not meet with any Iraqi officials, which infuriated local politicians.
+The trip comes amid confusion over conflicting statements by President Donald Trump and senior U.S. officials about a planned U.S. troop withdrawal from Syria, where Iran is backing President Bashar Assad in that country’s civil war.

-The State Department did not immediately confirm or have any comment about Pompeo’s Iraq visit on Wednesday.
-Pompeo was in Jordan on Tuesday and is expected in Cairo later Wednesday.
+In Jordan on Tuesday, Pompeo said the pullout would not detract from U.S. efforts to marginalize Iran.
+The White House reinstated sanctions against Iran last year for allegedly violating the 2015 nuclear deal championed by former President Barack Obama.
+International nuclear inspectors had said there was no evidence that Iran was violating the deal.

 Most Read Nation & World Stories